1qk1/skarlas.com/content/geckobnb-md.md

   - /assets/geckobnb-home2.png
 ---

-Made a full stack Airbnb clone as part of chingu's 5th cohort along with another developer, using React, Express and Mongodb.
+Collaboratively built an Airbnb clone alongside another developer as part of a 6-week chingu.io cohort program, including features like displaying homes dynamically based on the url of the browser, user profiles, authentication using your email or a Google account and profile editing.